Yep, it’s confusing out there.

-Male Peacocks put on a world-class show with their feathers when trying to attract a mate.
-In the dating world, this is commonplace when a man or a woman tries to get a love interest’s attention.
-People may peacock by showing off their wealth, biceps, musical skills, cars, expertise in the kitchen, or level of education to prospective partners.
+Male peacocks put on a world-class show with their feathers when they're trying to attract a mate.
+In the dating world, this often happens when a man or a woman tries to get a love interest’s attention.
+People can peacock by showing off their wealth, biceps, musical skills, cars, expertise in the kitchen, or level of education (to name a few examples) to prospective partners.

 In the online dating world, Phishing is when a person attempts to build up trust over a series of communications and then requests money, personal info, or a favor, in order to steal from, deceive, or harm the recipient.